Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 This strategy is meant to encourage collaboration amongst neighbouring Canadian and American jurisdictions with grizzly bear populations.

-Biologists and managers with Environment and Parks consult regularly with their colleagues in Parks Canada and the United States Geological Survey and participate on the Interagency Grizzly Bear Committee.
+Biologists and managers with Environment and Protected Areas consult regularly with their colleagues in Parks Canada and the United States Geological Survey and participate on the Interagency Grizzly Bear Committee.

 To read more about the Interagency Grizzly Bear Committee, see: